Israel says killed Hamas's presumed leader in Gaza

 Israeli media said Sinwar was targeted by strikes in southern Gaza earlier this month.
 His brother was killed in October 2024.

-Wednesday's announcement came as the UN condemned a US- and Israeli-backed aid system in Gaza after dozens were hurt in chaotic scenes at a food distribution site.
+Wednesday's announcement came as the United Nations condemned a United States- and Israeli-backed aid system in Gaza after dozens were hurt in chaotic scenes at a food distribution site.

+The aid issue has worsened amid a hunger crisis and criticism of the Gaza Humanitarian Foundation (GHF), which bypasses the longstanding UN-led system.

 Ajith Sunghay, head of the UN Human Rights Office in the Palestinian territories, said most injuries came from Israeli gunfire.